Call for Abstracts!!

-In order to make the Lett Symposium a successful event, we need the support of graduate students and we want you to come out and present your research!
-We are looking for graduate students to present their research findings from their work here at Dal during the Symposium either in the form of an oral or poster presentation.
+To make the Lett Symposium a successful event, we need the support of graduate students and we want you to come out and present your research!

 Title: Vocal and foraging behavior of northern bottlenose whales (Hyperoodon ampullatus) in the Gully, Nova Scotia

 Authors (presenter = *): Student Name*, Person A, Person B, and Person C

 Level of study: 4th year PhD

 Presentation preference: Either

 Although we would like to accommodate all graduate students who wish to present an oral presentation at the Symposium, due to time and space constraints there will be a limited number of oral presentations possible during the symposium—so please don’t delay in submitting your abstract!

 If a selection process takes place, preference will be given to students nearing the completion of their degree.